 In maths this half term our focus will be on multiplication and division where we will be using arrays to help solve tricky problems.
 We will be learning and applying key vocabulary including ‘multiplier’, ‘multiplicand’, ‘product’, ‘dividend’, ‘divisor’ and ‘quotient’.
 We will also continue to develop our knowledge of counting in 2’s, 5’s, 10’s and 3’s.

 Our curriculum lessons will have a history focus, where we will be learning about children’s lives in the Victorian Era and how the work of Dr Barnardo has impacted the lives of those in the past and continues to do so in the present day.
 In PE we will be doing dance.
 In art, we will be creating observational drawings of fruits and vegetables, creating a mixed- media collage inspired by the artist Tom Abbiss Smith.
 In science, we will be comparing and contrasting the properties of different materials.
 We will be planning our own investigation to determine the best materials that Angus, the main character from our core text, can use to transport water to those in need.
 Our RE this term will be focussing on the values and history of Christianity.

-In Year Two, children will receive 2 reading books a week.
-Pupils will get 1 book levelled to their levels and 1 picture book to share at home.
+In Year 2, our reading books will be changed on a Monday and a Friday.
 Parents can support their children's learning through reading and discussing the books daily, recording in reading journals and by giving children the opportunity to visit the local library to read about and research our topics.
 We will also be sending out spellings and phonics or maths related activities on a Friday, which are due the following Wednesday.
 Additionally, there will be a variety of homework activities to choose from at the start of the term relating to our overarching theme of Human Rights.